About Lisa Bielawa

 In addition to performing as the vocalist in the Philip Glass Ensemble, Bielawa performs in many of her own works as well as the music of John Zorn, Anthony Braxton, Michael Gordon, and others.
 She had her third residency as a performer/composer at Zorn’s venue The Stone in November 2022.
 She recently made her orchestral conducting debut leading the Mannes String Orchestra in a special presentation by the Philip Glass Institute featuring her music, music by Jon Gibson and David T. Little, and Philip Glass’s Symphony No. 3.

-Bielawa’s latest album is Blueprints I, which features music that was to have been premiered at her residency at John Zorn’s The Stone, scheduled for the week in March 2020 that New York City went into lockdown, recorded by the performers at home.
+Bielawa’s latest album is Blueprints I, which features music that would have premiered at her residency at John Zorn’s The Stone, scheduled for the week in March 2020 that New York City went into lockdown, recorded by the performers at home.
 In addition to the complete opera Vireo (Orange Mountain Music), Bielawa’s My Outstretched Hand for the San Francisco Girls Chorus and The Knights was also released in 2019 (Supertrain Records), as well as Sanctuary Songs, which she recorded with violinist Jennifer Koh on the album Limitless (Cedille Records).
 Her discography includes The Lay of the Love (Innova), “Opening: Forest” from Vireo on the album Final Answer performed by the San Francisco Girls Chorus and Kronos Quartet (Orange Mountain Music); A Handful of World (Tzadik); The Trojan Women on a disc entitled First Takes (TROY); Hildegurls: Electric Ordo Virtutum, (Innova); The Trojan Women in a version for string quartet performed by the Miami String Quartet on The NYFA Collection (Innova); In medias res (BMOP/sound), a double-disc set of Bielawa’s solo and orchestral works; the world premiere recording of Chance Encounter (Orange Mountain Music); and Elegy-Portrait on pianist Bruce Levingston’s album, Heart Shadow (Sono Luminus).

 Born in San Francisco into a musical family, Lisa Bielawa played the violin and piano, sang, and wrote music from early childhood.
 She moved to New York two weeks after receiving her B.A. in Literature in 1990 from Yale University, and became an active participant in New York musical life.